MAGIC CAPTIVE

 Inhuman.

 Each sharp-featured face sculpted with fierce purpose.
 Eyes glowed, too bright for the dim cave.
 One sapphire, one aquamarine shot with gold, one deep and relentless as indigo night.
 Silver scales dusted their cheekbones.
 Fangs flashed between parted lips.
-The one with chopped platinum hair fixed his gaze on me, eyes boring straight through my skin, intensity raw and palpable.
-The golden-blonde male’s hand trembled, the warmth of his palm hovering just above mine.
+The one with chopped platinum hair fixed his gaze on me, eyes boring straight through my skin.
+The golden-blonde male's hand trembled, the warmth of his palm hovering above mine.
 The tallest, darkest, broadest of the three moved without a word, positioning himself between Britheva and me, his body a living wall, every muscle taut and ready for violence.

 "Mate."
 The word came from all three at once.
 Layered.
 Reverent.
 Absolute.

-Britheva’s shriek cut through the magic.
-Rage twisted her flawless face into something unrecognizable.
-"You dare—"
+Britheva's shriek cut through the magic.
+Rage twisted her flawless face into the unrecognisable.
+"You dare stop me!"

 The dark-skinned male shouted, "Change!"
-Power erupted through the cavern, a force beyond every boundary I’d ever known.
+Power erupted through the cavern, a force beyond every boundary I'd ever encountered.
 It rippled straight through muscle and bone, snapping my shape again.
-One blink, and I was human, collapsed and shivering on the icy stone, naked and gasping for air.
+One blink, and I was human again, collapsed and shivering on the icy stone, naked and gasping for air.

-The platinum-haired one moved first.
-He swept me up, arms impossibly strong.
+The platinum-haired male swept me up, arms strong.
 The world spun as he tossed me over his shoulder, my stomach smacking against hard muscle.
-His grip secured my thighs, careful but unyielding.
-Each stride jarred my guts, his broad shoulder driving into my belly, knocking the breath from my lungs, every step a fresh jolt.
-My hands dangled uselessly, fingers numb with cold and shock.
+His grip secured my thighs.
+Each stride jarred my stomach, his broad shoulder driving into my belly, knocking the breath from my lungs, every step a fresh jolt.
+My hands dangled, fingers numb with cold and shock.
 Blood roared in my ears.

 Cold air hit my face.
 Wind.
 Screaming.
 Endless white stretching in every direction.

 The platinum-haired one's grip tightened.
-"Change and run!"
+"Change and run.
+Head for the blizzard!"

 Trigger Warning